corymhall/corymhall.com/blog/content/devlog/cdk-diff-action/index.md

 For my first attempt, I created a [new script](https://github.com/corymhall/cdk-diff-action/blob/04308d015d55f93fdd3e0516855b8cbc6f1e7b0f/projenrc/release-version.ts#L45-L49) that would create the new release (for e.g. `v1.1.2`) and then would force update the `v1` and `v1.1` tags.
-After a lot of trial and error I finally got stuck on a git error when trying to push the tags.
+After a lot of trial and error, I finally got stuck on a git error when trying to push the tags.

 ```shell